 “You can start bridging the gap between in-person sales, and deals that are closed from miles and miles away with the help of video.”

-But even if you already have Soapbox installed, you’re probably wondering what kinds of videos to create.
+Wondering what kinds of videos to create?
 Well, we’ve got a couple ideas for you.

 How to Craft Your On-Camera Elevator Pitch: For your first video, consider the humble elevator pitch.
 An elevator pitch video is a winner since it’s super short and covers all of the important points about your product and mission.
 Plus, it’s the kind of video you can use over and over again as an introduction to your company.